Baltimore City Community College Covenant for Success

-- One course in each of two disciplines in social and behavioral sciences;
+- Two courses in social and behavioral sciences;

-- General education programs leading to the A.A.S. degree shall include at least 20 semester hours from the same course list designated by the sending institution for the A.A. and A.S. degrees.
-The A.A.S. degree shall include at least one 3- semester-hour course from each of the five areas listed in (A)(1) of this regulation.
+- General education programs leading to the A.A.S. degree shall include at least 18 semester hours from the same course list designated by the sending institution for the A.A. and A.S. degrees.
+The A.A.S. degree shall include at least one 3-semester-hour course from each of the five areas listed in §A(1) of this regulation.